 Build and dispatch workflows#

-This feature is a collection of seven workflows (along with their configuration files), which when used in conjunction allow an user to build final docker images from a release tag, or snapshot images, from a pre-release tag, or commit SHA; Once the images are built, the make_dispatches workflow dispatch the image update automatically to their respective state repositories.
+This feature is a collection of seven workflows (along with their configuration files), which when used in conjunction allow a user to build final docker images from a release tag, or snapshot images, from a pre-release tag, or commit SHA; Once the images are built, the make_dispatches workflow dispatches the image update automatically to their respective state repositories.
 They can be thought of as two different but closely related features.

 The workflows trigger_dispatch_on_releases.yaml, trigger_dispatch_on_pre-releases.yaml and trigger_dispatch_on_snapshot.yaml only serve to trigger make_dispatches.yaml after a successful automated call to any of the build_docker_<type>.yaml workflows.
 They require no other explanation so they won’t be discussed in this README